-Why Cervical Spine Surgery in India?
+Why prefer India for Cervical Spine Surgery in India?

-Of late, India has emerged a new medical destination for foreign patients.
+Of late, India has emerged as a new medical destination for foreign patients.
 A large number of patients from across the globe travel to India every year in order to get Cervical Spine Surgery.
 Patients especially from UK,USA, Canada and Africa do come in abundance due to many factors for people from most of the western countries come in order top get urgent medical attention some come due to better healthcare facilities in lowest and the most affordable price.

 The high quality, training and specialization of surgeons and medical staff contribute to India being a worldwide reference in almost all medical procedures.
 India comprises some of the worlds best equipped hospitals and highly skilled surgeons.
 India is the second country in the world that most performs Cervical Spine Surgeries (USA is in first place).